hannesstruss/WindFish/README.md

 }
 ```

 And that's it!
-See [the video of WindFish in action.][quicksettings-docs]
+See [the video of WindFish in action. :tv:][quicksettings-docs]

 ##